-Born 1967 in Timaru, New Zealand.
+Born 1967 in Aotearoa, New Zealand.
 Lives in Wellington, New Zealand.

 The physical garden was a live performance during Ann Shelton’s exhibition jane says at Denny Dimin Gallery from April 18 – May 19, 2019.